State EOP

 Introduction

-Given under my hand and Executive Seal of the State of Colorado, this 30 day of September 2019,
+Given under my hand and executive seal of the State of Colorado, this 19 day of May 2023.

 Jared S. Polis